carltheape/FVTT-copy-chat/README.md

 # Feedback

-Every suggestions/feedback are appreciated, if so, please contact (Ape-Fink#6823) on discord
+Suggestions and feedback are welcome, please contact (Ape-Fink#6823) on discord

 # License